-You should include the total interest you received at item 10L of your 2020 Australian income tax return.
+As disclosed on the Annual Tax Statement, you should include the total interest you received at item 10L of your 2021 Australian income tax return.

-If there is an amount on your Spark Infrastructure Distribution Statements for "Tax File Number (TFN) withholding", it represents TFN withholding tax deducted from your Spark Infrastructure distributions because you did not supply your TFN or (where relevant) an Australian Business Number (ABN) and you did not claim an exemption for your Spark Infrastructure investment.
-If the amount of tax withheld has not previously been refunded to you, you may claim a credit for it by including the amount of TFN withholding tax deducted at item 10M of your 2020 Australian income tax return.
+If there is an amount on your Spark Infrastructure Annual Tax Statement for "Resident withholding tax", it represents Tax File Number (TFN) withholding tax deducted from your Spark Infrastructure distributions because you did not supply your TFN or (where relevant) an Australian Business Number (ABN) and you did not claim an exemption for your Spark Infrastructure investment.
+If the amount of tax withheld has not previously been refunded to you, you may claim a credit for it by including the amount of TFN withholding tax deducted at item 10M of your 2021 Australian income tax return.

-The pictorial overview below shows the relevant part of the 2020 Australian income tax return to include the total interest received and (where relevant) the amounts of TFN withholding not previously refunded to you.
+The pictorial overview below shows the relevant part of the 2021 Australian income tax return to include the total interest received and [where relevant] the amounts of TFN withholding not previously refunded to you.